mishabosin/android-instagram/README.md

 ## User Stories

+### Day 1

 * [x] User can scroll through the popular posts from Instagram.
-For each post displayed, user can see the following details:
-* [x] Graphic, Caption, Username, User profile image
+* [x] Show the following details: Graphic, Caption, Username, User profile image
 * [x] Relative timestamp, Like count
 * [x] Display each user profile image as a circle.
 * [x] Display a nice default placeholder graphic for each image during loading.
-* [x] The following user story is optional:

 * [x] Display each post with the same style and proportions as the real Instagram.

+### Day 2

+* [ ] Connect the app with the Instagram API and get real time data using async-http-client library.
+* [ ] Show the last 2 comments for each photo.
+* [ ] User can view all comments for a post within a separate activity.
+* [ ] User can share an image to their friends or email to themselves.

+The following user stories are optional:
+* [ ] Use the Butterknife library to remove all findViewById(...) calls.
+* [ ] Robust error handling, check if internet is available, handle network failures.

 ## Video Walkthrough